jordymeow/meow-gallery/readme.txt

 Requires at least: 4.8
 Tested up to: 5.3
 Requires PHP: 7.0
-Stable tag: 3.5.7
+Stable tag: 3.5.8

-Gallery system built for photographers, by photographers.
-Clean, focused, evolves naturally.
-Uses the Masonry layout by default.
+Polished and beautiful gallery built for image lovers.
+Designed to work for WordPress 5 (Gutenberg Block) but also the standard Gallery Shortcode.

 == Description ==

-Gallery system built for photographers, by photographers.
-Clean, focused, evolves naturally.
-Uses the Tiles layout by default.
-More information on https://-gallery/.
+Polished and beautiful gallery built for image lovers.
+Designed to work for WordPress 5 (Gutenberg Block) and also the standard Gallery Shortcode.
+It's responsive, retina-friendly, has modern layouts, is blazing fast and tightly optimized.
+If you are interested in seeing the layouts in actions, click here: [Meow Gallery's Layouts](https://meowapps.com/meow-gallery-layouts/).

 == Installation ==